 From what I can interpret of the timeline on the website the project was conceived in 1993 and the first Stolperstein was laid in Kreuzberg in 1996.
 At the time Demnig did not have approval to lay the stone, which was legalized later.

-By the start of 2012 more than 32,000 Stolpersteine have been laid in more than 700 locations across Germany, Austria, Hungary, the Netherlands, Belgium, the Czech Republic, Poland, Ukraine, Italy and Norway.
-The first stones to be laid in France are planned for 2012.
+By December 2013 more than 43,500 Stolpersteine have been laid in approximately 1,000 locations across Germany, Austria, Hungary, the Netherlands, Belgium, the Czech Republic, Russia, Croatia, France, Poland, Slovenia, Italy, Norway, the Ukraine, Slovakia, Switzerland and Luxembourg.

 The proliferation of the stones demonstrates the popularity of the concept and I feel that they are a fitting tribute.
 They may be small but somehow that adds to their power to evoke that sensation of what happened where they have been laid.